Waseem148/clone-site-of-amazon/README.md

 # clone-site-of-amazon
-This is an website interface.
+This is an website interface of amazon.